who, what, when, where and why

 Wherever you want, it is up to you!
 With this technique, it’s your choice.

 You figure what works best for you and go for it.
 Sewing is fun and full of new skills and learning.
-You will learn something new every day in this field, it’s always evolving and is coming back!
+You will learn something new every day in this field; it’s constantly evolving and is coming back!
 We are lucky to have the resources we have now, and the knowledge learned through teachers, blogs, and our family.

 Tell me if you like to make a wearable muslin, when or if it helped you with fit or techniques.